greg-js/arch-wiki-md-repo/wiki/_content/english/Syslinux.md

 See the main article: [Master Boot Record](/index.php/Master_Boot_Record "Master Boot Record").

-Next you need to mark your boot partition as "active" in your partition table.
+Next, you need to mark your boot partition as "active" in your partition table.
 Applications capable of doing this include `fdisk`, `cfdisk`, `sfdisk`, `parted/gparted` ("boot" flag).
 It should look like this:

  `# fdisk -l /dev/sda`
 ```